onurmatik/taletinker/docs/prd.md

 ## 3. User Stories

 1. **As a parent**, I want to set my child’s age (e.g., 6) and pick themes like *friendship & animals* so the story feels relevant at bedtime.
-2. **As a parent**, I want to toggle a *soothing* emotional stance so the narration calms my child before sleep.
+2. **As a parent**, I want to select a *soothing* theme so the narration calms my child before sleep.
 3. **As a parent (free tier)**, I want to generate a short story so I can evaluate the service without paying.
 4. **As a premium parent**, I want to choose a narrator voice (male, female, childlike) and download the MP3 so we can listen offline.
 5. **As a visitor**, I want to browse published tales filtered by age, theme, and language so I can quickly find something suitable.